QubitPi/leadership-blogs/src/content/posts/reading-philosophy/index.md

 Over the centuries, a variety of systems of deductive logic have been developed.
 One of the oldest is _Euclid's Elements_, the axiomatization of plane geometry developed around 300 BCE in classical Greece.
-All of the truths or theorems of plane geometry can be derived from the 5 fundamental assumptions or axioms of Euclid’s system.
+All of the truths or theorems of plane geometry can be derived from the 5 fundamental assumptions or axioms of Euclid's system.
 Many have attempted to axiomatize other areas of knowledge, including many of the sciences and many areas of mathematics.
 For example, [Giuseppe Peano successfully axiomatized arithmetic in 1889](https://en.wikipedia.org/wiki/Arithmetices_principia,_nova_methodo_exposita).